ymentha14/EmoDB/README.md

     ├── src                     # Source files
     │   ├── `misc_funcs.py`     # Miscellanous functions for data preparation/cleaning
     │   ├── `model.py`          # Classes and methods to perform the proper modelling
+    │   ├── `visualisation.py`  # Methods to visualize the datas
+    │   ├── `preprocess.py`     # Preprocessing methods (e.g. data augmentation etc)
-    ├── lib                     # Modified libraries the project depends on │   ├── pytorch-cnn-viz     # Allows to perform filter visualisation ├── models                  # directory where we save the fitted models ├── data
+    ├── lib                     # Modified libraries the project depends on │   ├── pytorch-cnn-viz     # Allows to generate class maximum output images ├── models                  # directory where we save the fitted models(.pkl,.json) │   ├── weights             # directory where we save the weights for  CNN_classif objects ├── data
-    │   ├── mfcc                # mfcc converted files from wav directory │   ├── wav                 # wav files from the EmoDB dataset ├── `Report_SER.ipynb`      # Complete analysis and results of the project ├── static                  # CSS files for the GUI ├── `build.sh`              # Bash executable to build the docker image
+    │   ├── mfcc                # mfcc converted files from wav directory │   ├── wav                 # wav files from the EmoDB dataset ├── docs                    # documentations
+    ├── `Report_SER.ipynb`      # Complete analysis and results of the project ├── static                  # CSS files for the GUI ├── `build.sh`              # Bash executable to build the docker image